Epiphany of the Lord

 Although legends have embellished the story of the Magi, there is an historical core to their story.
 There were, after all, "magi" in the East.
 The members of the ruling priestly class of the Persian empire to the east of Palestine had for centuries been called "magi."
 They would have been familiar with the Hebrew scriptures and prophecies because so many Jews had emigrated to Persia in the centuries before Christ.
 Their journey to Bethlehem would have been over a thousand miles but it would have followed established and frequently traveled trade routes.

 The reaction of King Herod to their news certainly fits what history has told us about that cruel despot.
 In those days it was common for rulers to kill anyone who might be a potential threat to their crown.
 Herod murdered his favorite wife--he had ten--and five of his own sons when he suspected that they were plotting against him.
 The slaughter of the Innocents which St. Matthew describes a little later in this chapter is certainly in line with Herod's character.

 What is the importance of the visit of the Magi?
 Why is the Feast of the Epiphany one of the greatest in the Church's calendar?

-We know that after the Resurrection of our Lord the first converts to Christianity, even the Apostles themselves, had difficulty in understanding that the mission of our Lord was not just to the Jews.
+We know that even after the Resurrection of our Lord the first converts to Christianity, even the Apostles themselves, had difficulty in understanding that the mission of our Lord was not just to the Jews.
 There was a great debate in the early Church where some argued that Gentiles had to convert to Judaism before they could be Christian.
 In St. Paul's epistles we see that this issue centered around the question of circumcision, that particular rite which signified one's membership in the nation of Israel.

 In fact the very first Council of the Church was held at Jerusalem precisely to discuss this very issue.
 There St. Paul, inspired by his own vision of the Lord, argued that the message of Christ was for all mankind.
-As he says in today's reading from the Letter to the Ephesians,
+As he says in the Letter to the Ephesians,

 it has now been revealed